Response to epidemics in humanitarian crises: surveillance, investigation and control

 The in-depth investigation of the epidemic outbreak is sometimes a continuous process starting from the verification of the first signal and risk analysis.
 Now that there is already an alert, a great deal of work is required to characterize the pathogen and the population at risk.
 This research will also help to determine the control measures that will be necessary in the response to the epidemic.
 Therefore, it is important that the investigation be led by an expert in epidemiology.

-The success of an investigation also requires that the team includes health agents or community leaders.
-These individuals usually have a thorough knowledge of the local context and population.
-It is also essential to have the means to collect samples, send them to designated laboratories and have them analyzed there.
-The laboratory analysis sometimes also includes genomic or antibiotic resistance tests.
-Throughout this process, which can take several days, some control measures may already need to be determined, despite the uncertainty.
+For the success of an investigation, it is also necessary for the team to include community health workers or community leaders (McGowan et al., 2022)McGowan, C. R., Takahashi, E., Romig, L., Bertram, K., Kadir, A., Cummings, R., & Cardinal, L. J. (2022).
+Community-based surveillance of infectious diseases: A systematic review of drivers of success.
+BMJ Global Health, 7(8), e009934. https://doi.org/10.1136/bmjgh-2022-009934.
+These individuals typically have comprehensive knowledge of the local context and population.
+It is also essential to have the means to collect samples, send them to designated laboratories and have them analysed there.
+Laboratory analysis sometimes also includes genomic testing or antibiotic resistance testing.
+Throughout this process, which can take several days, it may already be necessary to determine some control measures, despite the uncertainty.

 A case-finding strategy may be necessary

-The outbreak investigation, among other things, also allows an agreed definition of "case" to be established.
-This will be key for the epidemiological surveillance system to be able to proceed with a case search.
-Case-finding strategies depend on the context, the pathogen, or even the evolution of the outbreak.
+Outbreak investigation also allows, among other things, for the establishment of an agreed case definition.
+This will be key for the epidemiological surveillance system to continue with case finding.
+Case finding strategies depend on the context, the pathogen, or even the evolution of the outbreak (WHO, 2023d)World Health Organization.
+(2023).
+Early warning alert and response (EWAR) in emergencies: An operational guide.
+World Health Organization. https://www.who.int/publications/i/item/9789240063587.

 This search can be passive.
 It is done by asking the community and health personnel to report all suspected cases that come to their attention.
 At the same time, just in case, they should take protective measures.